ITunes Store

 iTunes Store is a digital marketplace selling songs, albums, music videos, ringtones and alert tones.
-It was launched by Apple Inc. on April 28, 2003, for Mac OS X, and on October 16, 2003, for Microsoft Windows.
+It was launched by Apple on April 28, 2003, for Mac OS X, and on October 16, 2003, for Microsoft Windows.
 It launched as a mobile application with iOS on June 29, 2007.

 It previously sold mobile applications until the launch of the App Store on July 10, 2008, and e-books until the launch of the iBooks Store on March 31, 2010.
 It also used to facilitate the downloading of podcasts which later became integrated into Apple Podcasts, as well as the provision to buy and rent films and TV shows which has since become integrated into Apple TV.

 The iTunes Store opened as part of then-CEO Steve Jobs' push to open a digital marketplace for music.
 When it launched, it was the only legal digital catalog of music to offer songs from all five major record labels, which played a part in its success and influenced the music downloading business.
 Music streaming services began to overtake music downloading, with Apple launching Apple Music on June 30, 2015.